How to Invest in Tokens and Coins: A Beginner’s Guide

 If you were to pay someone who uses Ethereum in Bitcoin, the transaction will be recorded on the Bitcoin blockchain, whereas any transactions made with Ethereum will be recorded on the Ether blockchain.

-Crypto coins are very similar to an actual coin of fiat currency because it was designed as the substitute.
-You can use these coins to buy many different things.
-Sites like Amazon and Microsoft may soon except Bitcoin and other cryptocurrencies as payment.
+Crypto coins, similar to an actual coin of fiat currency, were designed as substitutes.
+You can use these tokens and coins to buy many different things.
+Sites like Amazon and Microsoft may soon accept Bitcoin and other cryptocurrencies as payment.

 Crypto Tokens